Autonomous stabilization of remote entanglement in a cascaded quantum network: Analysis

 To model the experimentally measured steady-state concurrence, we numerically simulate the steady-state using the Lindblad Master Equation described by Eq.~\ref{eq-app:Hamiltonian}.
 To account for the anharmonicity of the transmon, we replace the spin-1/2 operators with bosonic ladder operators and include the first three levels in the model.

 \paragraph{Drive-induced frequency shift} The drive strength that results in the maximum concurrence is determined by the detuning between the qubit frequencies.
-We first simulate the steady-state concurrence using the detuning between the measured qubit frequencies listed in Table~\ref{tab:transmon parameters} and find that the peak of the simulated concurrence occurs a few megahertz away from the measured peak (fig.~\ref{suppfig:starkshift}A).
-This is indicative of a shift in the transmon frequencies that is not predicted by master equation simulations described in Section~\ref{app: Simulations}.
+We first simulate the steady-state concurrence using the detuning between the measured qubit frequencies listed in Table~\ref{tab:transmon parameters} and find that the peak of the simulated concurrence occurs a few megahertz away from the measured peak (Fig.~\ref{suppfig:starkshift}a).
+This difference is illustrated by the solid and dashed curves in Fig.~\ref{suppfig:starkshift}a.
+This is indicative of a shift in the transmon frequencies that is not predicted by master equation simulations described in Appendix~\ref{app: Simulations}.
 One possibility is imperfect modeling of the transmon Hamiltonian, for example, by neglecting higher harmonics in the Josephson potential~\cite{willsch2024observation} which are known to cause corrections to bare qubit frequencies.
 Another plausible contribution is an ac Stark shift due to the off resonant drives~\cite{schuster2005ac}.
-Predicting this shift from independent theory and experiments is not straight-forward in our setup.
+Predicting this shift from independent theory and experiments is not straightforward in our setup.
 For example, non-uniform transmission in the microwave lines results in frequency-dependent power reaching the device.
 We routinely observe small deviations from theoretical predictions in a range of different experiments, such as qubit tuneup.

 Since the shifted qubit frequencies are encoded in the drive strength that yields maximum concurrence, we use it here as an empiric measure of the shift.
 We add the following term to the Hamiltonian